-Critical congenital heart defects (CCHDs) account for ~25% of infant deaths due to birth defects.
+Critical congenital heart defects (CCHDs) account for ~25% of infant deaths due to birth defects and occur in approximately 20 out of every 100,000 babies born.
 As normal physiologic changes in the cardiopulmonary system occur during the first few days to weeks after birth, these babies are at increased risk of circulatory shock and sudden death if they are not identified early.